Our Projects

 Las iniciativas del Consejo de Política Alimentaria de Springfield se centran en combatir el hambre y la desigualdad nutricional, ampliar el acceso a alimentos frescos, asequibles y culturalmente apropiados, y desarrollar la agricultura urbana en la ciudad de Springfield.
 Explore las opciones a continuación para saber cómo usted o su comunidad pueden participar.

-SFPC's 2021 Liberation Garden Program: Check Back in February
+SFPC's 2021 Liberation Garden Program: Check Back in March

 Want to grow your own food at home?
 The Springfield Food Policy Council believes that everyone who wants to grow their own food should have the support they need to do so.
 To help make this possible, we install raised-bed and container gardens through our Liberation Garden initiative.